sheikh-zeeshan/100DaysOf.NetAPI/README.md

 #### Day 3 - Work on Persistance layer
 1. Adding warning level in projects of Core and Infra layer

+#### Day 4 - Bogus data generation
+1. bogus api is used
+2. relationship updated where required
+3. missing parts are there (createdby, updatedby)

 #####Characteristics of split queries
 While split query avoids the performance issues associated with JOINs and cartesian explosion, it also has some drawbacks: